-FEM uses meshes for discretization of arbitrary shapes of continuous matter.
+FEM uses meshes for discretization of arbitrary shapes of continuous matter (Fig. 1).
 Each node and element of the mesh has its degrees of freedom to contribute to a linear system of differential equations.
-Therefore, the size of this system of equations and also calculation time depends on the number of nodes in the mesh.
+Therefore, the size of this system of equations and the calculation time depends on the number of nodes in the mesh.